rlfweb/programming_fundamentals_002/docs/TASKS.md

 1. In what data type have we chosen to represent a book?

+Strings

 2. Is this the best data type, do you think?
 Could we have chosen a more appropriate data type?
 Why?

+It would be better to use an object, so we can encapsulate data and give it names such as Title, Number of pages, Author.
+This allows us to separate the data and perform operations on that data.

 3. Take a read of the Jest Documentation about [Matchers](https://jestjs.io/docs/en/using-matchers) such as `toBe` and `toEqual`.
 What other matchers might come in useful?
 Check the tests you have written and make a list of alternative matchers which you might have been able to use.

+Interesting read, but run out of time for today, to go through the matchers.

 4. What data types are considered "complex" data types?
+These are composite / non-primitive data types.
+They are:
+Objects
+Arrays
+Functions
+Date
+Regex

 5. What data types are considered "primitive" data types?
+These are the standard data types James listed at the beginning of the course.
+They are:
+Number
+String (a collection of characters)
+Boolean
+Null
+Undefined
+Symbol

 6. In JavaScript it is possible to use `==` ("double equals") or `===` ("triple equals") to compare two values.
 What is the difference and why do we prefer triple equals?
+== matches the data value, so it would return 88 and "88" as equal.
+=== matches the data value and the data type, so it would understand that 88 is a number and "88" is a string and it would not return them as equal.
+Using === is probably best to use as it would prevent any unintentional matches.
+Perhaps only use == when we're sure we only want to match data value not data type.